vstoykovbg/mdamd-zfs-notify-send/README.md

 This script is using `notify-send` to notify the user about problems with mdadm (software RAID) and ZFS.

+To see how these notifications look like type in your terminal this:

+    notify-send "This is how the notification look."

 It looks for suspicious strings in the output of the command `sbin/zpool status` and looks for the symbol `_` (underscore) in the file `/proc/mdstat`.

 The script must be started as the user who will receive the notification.